FloThoHub/eegoApps/ALLinONEapp/README_guide.txt

   "D:\Qt\5.8\winrt_x64_msvc2015\plugins\platforms"

-- in some Qt-versions the qwindows.dll and the qwindowsd.dll files are missing in the platforms folder, just copy them from the files-folder them into ...\plugins\platforms and it should work.
+- in some Qt-versions the qwindows.dll and the qwindowsd.dll files are missing in the platforms folder, just copy them from eegoApps\ALLinONEapp\qt_dll_files them into ...\plugins\platforms and it should work.

 Electrode Positions/Caps: